Item |

 Within seven days of the results of the draw, applicants who successfully drew a tag can choose to electronically return their tag.
 Hunters who drew an elk or antelope tag can turn them back in up to one day prior to the start of the season.
 In this case, they will retain their bonus points and gain one for this year’s application.

 Any remaining tags after the main draw will become available in a second drawing to both residents and nonresidents.
 If you apply and draw a tag in the second drawing, your bonus points will be purged.
-Online applications for the second draw are due by 11 p.m. on June 16, 2025.
+Online applications for the second draw are due by 11 p.m. on June 26, 2026.

-All mule deer, antelope, black bear, elk, mountain goat and bighorn sheep tags that remain after the secondary draw and any returned tags that have not been claimed by an eligible alternate will be listed and sold on a first come, first served basis through the NDOW licensing system.
-The first come, first served program generally opens in early July.
+All mule deer, antelope, black bear, elk, mountain goat, and bighorn sheep tags that remain after the secondary draw and any returned tags that have not been claimed by an eligible alternate will be listed and sold on a first-come, first-served basis through the NDOW licensing system.
+The first-come, first-served program generally opens in early July.
 Bonus points will be purged if you purchase a leftover or returned tag.

-If you decide to begin to apply in Nevada you must understand that, under their current draw system, there is a high likelihood that you may never draw a bull elk tag — even for archery hunts in mid- to low-tier trophy quality areas.
+If you decide to begin to apply in Nevada, you must understand that, under their current draw system, there is a high likelihood that you may never draw a bull elk tag — even for archery hunts in mid- to low-tier trophy quality areas.
 Antelope permits are also tough to draw, but the odds for some archery antelope hunts are better.
 Applying in Nevada is a cost/value analysis for nonresidents.
-It is expensive for a nonresident to buy the license, apply and build points year after year.
+It is expensive for a nonresident to buy the license, apply, and build points year after year.
 If you apply for all species and are willing to apply for primitive weapons or less than prime season hunts that have better odds, it may be worth it.
 I personally look at Nevada as a state where you can hunt deer and possibly antelope with a bow every three to 10 years.
 That keeps me applying in hopes that I will also get lucky and draw an elk and/or bighorn sheep tag along the way.
 The quality is very good; the tags are just hard to come by.

-Nevada is arguably the best state in the West for producing big bulls.
-At a minimum, it’s among the top three and any hunter hoping to chase mature bulls should plan on applying in Nevada.
-This winter has been average in terms of moisture.
-Much of the central and northern portions of the state saw good moisture while the southern half of the state has struggled.
-The prior year, 2022-2023, was an exceptional water year and, going into this fall, the antler growth should be good.
-I would not expect a banner year, but it should be a good year to have a bull elk tag in Nevada.
-The quality comes with a cost and the odds of drawing an elk tag are extremely tough.
+One of the most common questions every year about Nevada elk hunting is should I apply?
 The cost to apply in Nevada is also among the more expensive states, but, once again, the quality of bulls is very good so it may be worth it depending on what your personal objectives and financial situation is.
-My advice for each applicant is to review the draw odds and do a cost benefit analysis to see if applying makes sense.
-I would suggest that any applicant who buys the hunting license to apply and build bonus points should apply for every species that they are interested in to improve their odds of drawing a tag of some kind.
+My advice for each applicant is to review the draw odds and do a cost-benefit analysis to see if applying makes sense.
+I would suggest that any applicant who buys a hunting license to apply and earn bonus points should apply for every species they are interested in to improve their odds of drawing a tag of some kind over time.
+Also, remember that you can apply and choose to receive a refund for the hunting license if you are unsuccessful in the draw.
+In that case, you would not receive and accrue bonus points over time, but that is an option.

-Overall, Nevada does not have the populations of elk that other neighboring states have, but what they lack in numbers they make up for in quality.
-The odds of drawing a tag in Nevada are steep — there’s no sugar coating that — but where the draw is completely random and your odds improve over time as you build bonus points, it’s worth applying for if you dream of hunting giant bulls.
+Overall, Nevada does not have the population of elk that other neighboring states have, but what they lack in numbers they make up for in quality.
+The odds of drawing a tag in Nevada are steep — there’s no sugar coating that — but where the draw is completely random, and your odds improve over time as you build bonus points, it’s worth applying for if you dream of hunting giant bulls.

-Maximum bonus points for elk: 33
+Maximum bonus points for elk: 34

-Nevada offers archery, muzzleloader and rifle hunts.
+Nevada offers archery, muzzleloader, and rifle hunts.
 Most hunts allow hunters to hunt during some portion of the rut.
 Early archery hunters can use water to their advantage to ambush hunt or attempt to spot and stalk one of the most challenging animals in the West.
 The rifle hunts have very high harvest success numbers, but the key to killing a great buck is being patient and looking over a number of bucks until you find the one you like.
 If you are hoping to hunt an area with better trophy potential, pay attention to the hunts and units with good 15”+ horn height percentages in the table below.
 Draw odds for antelope tags in Nevada are not good, but they are better than other species like elk and bighorn sheep.
-There were six archery antelope hunts that offered 10% plus draw odds at the five-point level.
-Understandably, 10% odds for an archery antelope tag after applying and building points for five years is not good, but the trophy potential is and, if you apply for all species in Nevada, I think it’s worth it.
+There were four archery antelope hunts that offered 10% plus draw odds at the five-point level.
+Understandably, 10% odds for an archery antelope tag after applying and building points for five years is not good, but the trophy potential is, and if you apply for all species in Nevada, I think it’s worth it.
 The rifle and muzzleloader odds are, again, very low.
 Plan on applying for antelope as long as you are also buying the hunting license and applying for other species.
 Antelope represents one of the better draw odds opportunities, along with mule deer, to draw some sort of tag in Nevada.

-Maximum bonus points for antelope: 30
+Maximum bonus points for antelope: 31

 There are also three other chances to draw a Nevada tag.
 Get a full breakdown of Nevada's Partnership in Wildlife, Silver State, and Nevada Dream Tags at the link below: